oracle/weblogic-kubernetes-operator/documentation/site/content/samples/domains/model-in-image/_index.md

 Location | Description |
 ------------- | ----------- |
-`kubernetes/samples/scripts/create-weblogic-domain/model-in-image/domain-resources` | Domain YAML files. |
+`domain-resources` | JRF and WLS Domain YAML files. |
-`kubernetes/samples/scripts/create-weblogic-domain/wdt-artifacts/archives` | Source code location for WebLogic Deploy Tooling application ZIP archives. |
+`archives` | Source code location for WebLogic Deploy Tooling application ZIP archives. |
-`kubernetes/samples/scripts/create-weblogic-domain/wdt-artifacts/wdt-model-files` | Staging for each model image's WDT YAML files, WDT properties, and WDT archive ZIP files.
+`model-images` | Staging for each model image's WDT YAML files, WDT properties, and WDT archive ZIP files.
 The directories in `model images` are named for their respective images. |
-`kubernetes/samples/scripts/create-weblogic-domain/model-in-image/model-configmaps/datasource` | Staging files for a model ConfigMap that configures a data source. |
+`model-configmaps/datasource` | Staging files for a model ConfigMap that configures a data source. |
-`kubernetes/samples/scripts/create-weblogic-domain/model-in-image/model-configmaps/workmanager` | Staging files for a model ConfigMap that configures the Work Manager threads constraints. |
+`model-configmaps/workmanager` | Staging files for a model ConfigMap that configures the Work Manager threads constraints. |
-`kubernetes/samples/scripts/create-weblogic-domain/ingresses` | Ingress resources. |
+`ingresses` | Ingress resources. |
-`kubernetes/samples/scripts/create-weblogic-domain/model-in-image/utils/patch-introspect-version.sh` | Utility script for updating a running domain `spec.introspectVersion` field (which causes it to 're-instrospect' and 'roll' only if non-dynamic attributes are updated). |
+`utils/patch-introspect-version.sh` | Utility script for updating a running domain `spec.introspectVersion` field (which causes it to 're-instrospect' and 'roll' only if non-dynamic attributes are updated). |
-`kubernetes/samples/scripts/create-weblogic-domain/model-in-image/utils/patch-restart-version.sh` | Utility script for updating a running domain `spec.restartVersion` field (which causes it to 're-instrospect' and 'roll'). |
+`utils/patch-restart-version.sh` | Utility script for updating a running domain `spec.restartVersion` field (which causes it to 're-instrospect' and 'roll'). |
-`kubernetes/samples/scripts/create-weblogic-domain/model-in-image/utils/patch-enable-online-update.sh` | Utility script for updating a running domain `spec.configuration.model.onlineUpdate` field to `enabled: true` (which enables the online update feature). |
+`utils/patch-enable-online-update.sh` | Utility script for updating a running domain `spec.configuration.model.onlineUpdate` field to `enabled: true` (which enables the online update feature). |
+`utils/opss-wallet.sh` | Utility script for exporting or importing a JRF domain OPSS wallet file. |

 In addition, this sample makes use of the `waitForDomain.sh` sample lifecycle script that is located in the operator source `kubernetes/samples/scripts/domain-lifecycle` directory.